 As a class, evaluate the proposals and determine which protocol most effectively evolves efficient TCE degrading bacteria.
 Are there any unanswered questions?
-Your class may find that you have a protocol that you feel confident submitting to the environmental consulting company or you may decide that you need to run more experiments before doing so.
-It is important that you present data in support of your protocol in order to convince them that your protocol is likely to lead to a feasible plan for evolving TCE degrading bacteria.
+Your class may find that you have a protocol that you feel confident submitting to the environmental consulting company or you may decide that you need to run more experiments first.
+It is important to present data in support of your protocol in order to convince them that your protocol is likely to lead to a feasible plan for evolving TCE degrading bacteria.